 Improving care often requires up-front investment.
 In particular, as Ambitions for Palliative and End of Life Care and the original National End of Life Care Strategy articulate, the development of high quality 24/7 nursing care, well-coordinated across community settings, is an investment which can significantly enhance people’s choice and wellbeing.

 The investment challenge is therefore one of supporting the transition to better 24/7 community care in the short and medium term and ensuring that such new services are well implemented, coordinated and managed to meet the needs of end of life patients.
 This includes the ability to respond rapidly and flexibly where needed.

 What are we doing?

-In other areas, the Incubator is supporting the development of community nursing that is able to rapidly respond to patients in their own homes, as well as more targeted interventions for care home residents and staff.
+In other areas, the Integrator is supporting the development of community nursing that is able to rapidly respond to patients in their own homes, as well as more targeted interventions for care home residents and staff.